Wild Edible Mushroom Workshop

 30440 Highway 169, Princeton, MN 55371

 This workshop is designed to help people develop the skills and confidence to begin collecting, identifying, and safely eating wild edible mushrooms.
-Activities will include a photo presentation of edible Midwest mushrooms, practice identification with fresh specimens, a mushroom foray in the woodland, cooking and sampling wild mushroom pizzas!
-Edibility guidelines, cautions and other pointers will be provided for each group of mushrooms, with emphasis on the most common, delicious, and readily identifiable species found in the Midwest.
-Dozens of species of edible/inedible/poisonous mushrooms will be on display!
+Activities will include a photo presentation of edible Midwest mushrooms, practice identification with fresh specimens, a mushroom foray in a nearby forest, and cooking/sampling edible mushrooms.
+Edibility guidelines, cautions and other pointers will be provided for each "form group" of mushrooms, with emphasis on the most common, delicious, and readily identifiable mushrooms found in the Midwest.
+Dozens of species of edible/inedible and poisonous mushrooms will be on display!

-Bring a bag lunch, camera, notebook, mosquito-proof clothing, basket, and any mushrooms you found and are curious about, or just want to share!
-THE MORE MUSHROOMS, THE MERRIER!
-Suggested field guide: North American Mushrooms: A Field Guide to Edible and Inedible Fungi by Miller & Miller 2006.
+Bring your own bag lunch, camera, notebook, mosquito-proof clothing, basket, and any mushrooms you found and are curious about or just want to share!
+Suggested field guide: North American Mushrooms: A Field Guide to Edible and Inedible Fungi by Orson K. Miller and Hope Miller 2006.